kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 The preferences of members and casual users are significantly different.
 Trips by members are shorter and more frequent during the peak hours of weekdays, while casual customers prefer trips that are longer and during off-peak hours or weekends.
 We can infer that most members are working adults or college students with a fixed schedule and need for reliable transportation.
 Casual customers on the other hand are more likely to make a trip out of convenience or spontaneity.

-We recommend providing more electric bikes to members for speed and efficiency, and more classic bikes to casual users.

-We also recommend that targeted ad campaigns towards members and casual users differ in the kinds of promotions being offered.
+We recommend that targeted ad campaigns towards members and casual users differ in the kinds of promotions being offered.
 For example, members might be more likely to enjoy a discount on recurring monthly subscriptions while casual users might be more likely to enjoy one-time promotions.

 **Do the needs of the customers differ by the type of bike they use?
 How do they differ and how can the company cater to these needs?**

-There is no significant preference for the type of bike provided by the service.
-As there is no significant difference in preference for electric and classic bikes, we have no recommendation to provide more of either type of bike as a whole.
-However, we recommend the company keep in mind the ratio of electric and classic bikes across stations when doing daily rebalancing.
-For example, more electric bikes can be distributed to stations that are frequented during weekday peak hours (such as Howard St at Beale St, Salesforce Transit Center (Natoma St at 2nd St) and Post St at Kearny St) to cater to working adults, while classic bikes can be distributed to stations near parks.
+There is no significant preference by the overal customer base for the type of bike provided by the service, although we note that subscribers prefer classic bikes while non-subscribers prefer electric bikes.
+This is in line with subscribers apparently having a fixed schedule, either for work or for exercise, while non-subscribers prefer electric bikes that can travel great distance with little effort.
+However, as the overall preference for electric and classic bikes, we have no recommendation to provide more of either type of bike as a whole.
+Still, keeping the preferences of subscribers and non-subscribers in mind, we suggest that the company provide faster classic bikes for subscribers and more comfortable electric bikes for non-subscribers.

 Electric bikes accrue a higher mileage than classic bikes across all days of the week.
 Due to heavily usage, electric bikes may be at a higher risk of wear and tear compared to classic bikes.
 Therefore we would recommend that maintenance for electric bikes occur more frequently than classic bikes.